api-platform/docs/core/getting-started.md

 You now have a fully featured API exposing your entities.
 Run the Symfony app (`bin/console server:run`) and browse the API entrypoint at `http://localhost:8000/api`.

-Interact with the API using a REST client (we recommend [Postman](https://www.getpostman.com/)) or an Hydra aware application (you should give [Hydra Console](https://github.com/lanthaler/HydraConsole) a try).
+Interact with the API using a REST client (we recommend [Postman](https://www.getpostman.com/)) or an Hydra-aware application (you should give [Hydra Console](https://github.com/lanthaler/HydraConsole) a try).
 Take a look at the usage examples in [the `features` directory](https://github.com/api-platform/core/tree/master/features).